A. W. Lawrence

 Arnold Walter Lawrence FBA (2 May 1900 – 31 March 1991) was a British authority on classical sculpture and architecture.
 He was Laurence Professor of Classical Archaeology at Cambridge University in the 1940s, and in the early 1950s in Accra he founded what later became the Ghana Museums and Monuments Board as well as the National Museum of Ghana.
-He was the youngest brother of T. E. Lawrence ("Lawrence of Arabia") and his literary executor.
+He was the youngest brother of T. E. Lawrence ("Lawrence of Arabia"), and acted as his literary executor.

 Early life

-Arnold Lawrence was born at 2 Polstead Road, Oxford, on 2 May 1900, the youngest of five sons born to Thomas Chapman (who became, in 1914, Sir Thomas Chapman, 7th Baronet), an Anglo-Irish nobleman from County Westmeath, and Sarah Junner (1861–1959).
+Arnold Lawrence was born at 2 Polstead Road, Oxford, on 2 May 1900, the youngest of five sons born to Thomas Chapman (who became, in 1914, Sir Thomas Chapman, 7th Baronet), an Anglo-Irish landowner from County Westmeath, and Sarah Junner (1861–1959).
 The couple were unmarried but took the names "Thomas Robert Lawrence" and "Sarah Lawrence".
 Their second son was T. E. Lawrence who later found fame as "Lawrence of Arabia".
 He and Arnold Lawrence were close.

 The Lawrence children were brought up in Oxford by their mother who was very religious.
 But Arnold Lawrence expressed outspoken anti-religious views; he once stated "All religion is vermin".
 He attended the City of Oxford High School for Boys before joining New College, Oxford, obtaining a diploma in Classical Archaeology in 1920 and graduating with a third in Literae Humaniores in 1921.
 Classical archaeology was his second choice; the young A. W. Lawrence had wanted to specialise in South-American archaeology, but no British university offered a course.

 Arnold Lawrence was a student at the British School at Rome in 1921 and then at the British School at Athens until 1926.
 In 1923, Lawrence worked on the excavation of Ur which was directed by Leonard Woolley, under whom T. E. Lawrence had excavated at Carchemish before the First World War.
 In 1925 Lawrence married Barbara Inness Thompson (1902–1986), with whom he had one child, Jane Helen Thera Lawrence (1926–1978).

 Lawrence modelled for the sculptor Kathleen Scott in December 1922.
 The statue of Youth was later erected at the Scott Polar Research Institute in Cambridge.

 After T. E. Lawrence's death in 1935, A. W. Lawrence promoted his older brother's memory, collecting material connected to him, and attempting to correct misrepresentations of his character in the media.
 In 1936, A. W. Lawrence gave Clouds Hill to the National Trust; it is now a museum.
 T. E.'s enduring fame was a burden for A. W.; from his early twenties until the day he died, many people saw A. W. Lawrence primarily as the brother of someone else.

 Academic career

+England

+He wrote widely on the subject of Greek architecture and sculpture as well as on fortifications in west Africa.
+In 1930 he was elected to the Laurence readership in Classical Archaeology at the University of Cambridge.
+In 1944 he succeeded Alan Wace as Laurence Professor of Classical Archaeology at Cambridge and was elected to a Fellowship at Jesus College, Cambridge.